RileyKenyon/RileyKenyon.github.io/README.md

 REPO_ROOT="YOUR_PATH_HERE"
 ```

-Use docker-compose to run the build the image and run the container:
+Use docker compose to run the build the image and run the container:

 ```
 cd docker
-docker-compose build
+docker compose build
-docker-compose up -d
+docker compose up -d

 # when finished with the container
-docker-compose down
+docker compose down
 ```

+When the container is running, the site is viewable at http://localhost:4000/